Cleod9/as3js/Readme.md

 $ as3js -src ./myas3 -o ./output.js
 ```

-The above example recursievly browses through the directory `myas3` finding all `.as` files, converts them to JS, and finally combines the results into a file called `output.js` in the working directory.
+The above example recursively browses through the directory `myas3` finding all `.as` files, converts them to JS, and finally combines the results into a file called `output.js` in the working directory.
 Simple as that!

 ## Examples ##